-It is expected that the primary mentor schedules meetings with mentees once a week over the full two years of the program and provides ongoing advice across a broad range of academic, research, and career development issues.
-The chief role of the mentor is to provide intensive guidance in developing the thesis concept developed by the mentee, designing a grant format thesis protocol, conducting the thesis project, analyzing and interpreting the results, and writing the thesis report intended to become one or more publishable papers.
-At the outset of the program, the mentor works closely with the student to design a two-year course plan, by discussing sequencing of courses and suggesting electives.
+It is expected that the student schedules meetings with their primary mentor once a week over the full two years of the program to receive ongoing advice across a broad range of academic, research, and career development issues.
+The chief role of the mentor is to provide intensive guidance throughout the thesis process, starting by refining the ideas proposed by the mentee, designing a grant format thesis protocol, conducting the thesis project, analyzing and interpreting the results, and writing the thesis report intended to become one or more publishable papers.
+At the start of the program, the mentor works closely with the student to design a two-year plan by discussing the sequencing of courses, suggesting electives, and the time frame for the thesis.
 In addition, the mentor serves as a resource for help with all aspects of the student's didactic and self-guided learning.
-The mentor is also expected to help the student become involved in secondary projects-with the expectation that the student become a collaborator or even a primary author on additional papers-to help support the student's research career.
+The mentor is also expected to help the student become involved in secondary projects -with the expectation that the student becomes a collaborator or even a primary author on additional papers- to help support the student's research career.

-The biostatistics mentor provides statistical guidance for the thesis, helping the mentee conduct the formal analysis of their project.
-Once the student has identified their biostatistics mentor (August), the student and their epidemiology mentor should meet with the biostatistics mentor to review the study design, develop preliminary ideas on sample size, analysis, and determine feasibility.
-The student should then meet with the biostatistics mentor periodically (every 4-6 weeks) during the development of the thesis and again during the project analysis and paper-writing stage.
-Joint meetings with the biostatistics and epidemiology mentors should occur as needed but at least every 4-6 months to promote collaboration.
+The biostatistics mentor provides statistical guidance for the thesis, helping the mentee plan for the use of their study data and the formal study driven analysis of their project.
+In August through September of the first year, each MSCE student is asked to consult with their primary mentor to identify a member of the CCEB biostatistics faculty to serve as their biostatistics mentor.
+Once the student has identified their biostatistics mentor, the student and their primary mentor should meet jointly with the biostatistics mentor (expected by October 31) to review the study design, discuss potential analysis options, and develop preliminary ideas on sample size to assess the potential feasibility of one or more proposed thesis research questions.
+The student should then meet with the biostatistics mentor regularly (once a month) throughout the development of the thesis, the project analysis, and the paper-writing stages.
+Including your primary epidemiology mentor in a joint meeting with your biostatistics mentor should occur at least once a quarter to ensure coordination of the advice you are getting.
+Clinical research is a collaborative enterprise, and both the research and grants are more successful when completed in collaboration with your colleagues.

-A third advisor will be chosen by the student to provide expertise in the clinical area of study or complementary epidemiologic methodology and to serve on the Thesis Committee.
+A third advisor may be chosen by the student to provide expertise in the clinical area of study or complementary epidemiologic methodology and to serve on the Thesis Committee.
 This advisor can be selected from the faculty of any Department or School within the University as appropriate to meet the needs of the student.
 This faculty member should be selected as soon as is reasonable in discussion with and approval by the primary mentor.
 The third advisor often plays as large a role in the thesis design, conduct, and publication as appropriate but, at a minimum, must read, provide advice, and approve the two-page original thesis concept protocol proposal written as Specific Aims (i.e., the "mini-protocol proposal"), the full protocol in NIH grant format, and the final thesis paper.
-It is assumed that members of the thesis committee will play sufficient role in the student project to deserve author status on any published papers.
+It is assumed that all members of the thesis committee will play a sufficient role in the student's project to deserve author status on any published papers.